stellar/stellar-cli/docs/soroban-cli-full-docs.md

   Possible values: `true`, `false`

 * `--instructions <INSTRUCTIONS>` — Number of instructions to simulate
-* `--sign` — Sign and submit transaction regardless of whether it's a view function
+* `--is-view` — Do not sign and submit transaction

   Possible values: `true`, `false`